Title

 The Speedy Trial Act of 1998 in the Philippines establishes provisions for pre-trial conferences, time limits for trial, and exclusions for certain periods of delay, with the goal of ensuring a timely and efficient trial process.

-The pre-trial conference considers plea bargaining, stipulation of facts, marking of evidence for identification, waiver of objections to admissibility of evidence, and other matters promoting a fair and expeditious trial.
+Yes.
+After arraignment, the judge must order a pre-trial conference to consider: (a) plea bargaining, (b) stipulation of facts, (c) marking for identification of evidence, (d) waiver of objections to admissibility of evidence, and (e) other matters promoting fair and expeditious trial.

-The pre-trial justice or judge may impose proper sanctions or penalties upon such failure to appear without an acceptable excuse.
+The pre-trial justice or judge may impose proper sanctions or penalties.

-Arraignment must be held within thirty (30) days from the filing of the information or from the date the accused appears before the court, whichever is later.
+Within 30 days from filing of the information or from the date the accused appears before the court where the charge is pending—whichever date last occurs.

 Analyze Cases Smarter, Faster